Uncommon-Curiosity/Lens-Lexicon/README.md

 **Automatically tag thousands of photos (including HEIC) with AI.**

 The guide below takes your through installing and running the Python script.

-Setup takes about 15 minutes.

-Running it after that takes ~1 minute.

 > **Setup takes about 15 minutes.
 Running it after that takes ~1 minute.**
 > *No coding experience needed.*